 If a legatee becomes bankrupt after the testator's death and owes money to his estate, the trustee in bankruptcy is in no better position than the legatee1.
 This is not a case of set-off, as there are no mutual debts2, nor of retainer3; the principle is that a person who owes money which would swell the mass of the deceased's estate is bound to make his contribution to the estate before taking a part share out of it, such as a share of the residuary estate4.
-The principle does not, therefore, prevent a legatee from taking a specific legacy
+The principle does not, therefore,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.